 - skin redness in a wedge-shaped pattern

 - enlarged lymph nodes in the armpits or neck

-- fever over 101 degrees Fahrenheit, or 38.3
+- fever over 101ºF, or 38.3

 - feeling ill or rundown

 changes in your breasts.
 Contact your doctor if you have any combination of